astroprofsmith/intromodern.github.io/_sources/c4lorentztrans.md

 \end{bmatrix}
 ```

-Not sure where to go next.
-Perhaps use antisymmetric?
-But how do I justify that?
-Can I show that dy and dz don't
-come into it?

 The number of unknowns in the Lorentz transformation matrix has
 decreased from 16 to 6.
 The rest can be found using similar tricks.
 For example, you could set up the events in Figure 4.1 such that the